Körner 15.12

 Modeling Results

-I modeled the antenna with the AO 9.50 Antenna Optimizer program using a segmentation density of 28 segments per halfwave.
+I modeled the antenna with the AO 9.57 Antenna Optimizer program using 28 analysis segments per conductor halfwave.
 Forward gain includes mismatch and conductor losses.
 F/R is the ratio of forward power to that of the worst backlobe in the rear half-plane.

 Frequency Impedance SWR Mismatch Conductor Forward F/R